j-u-p-iter/regexp-parser/REGEX_GRAMMAR.md

 ## Writing the grammar.

+We'll be writing grammar in parallel with the parser.
+It's the most convenient way to do it.
+So, this is what we do:
-We'll start with the very light version of the grammar.
+- start with the lighest version of the grammar;
+- detect what tokens are declared in the grammar and write tokenizer to extract these tokens;
+- detect what nodes of the AST tree should be implemented by the parser and write parser part for these nodes;
+- advance the grammar and repeat the process.